A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 \subsubsection{Feed-Forward-based Methods}

 To overcome the inefficiency of per-scene optimization, especially under dense calibrated images conditions, several methods~\cite{SLGaussian,GSemSplat,DrSplat,SemanticSplat,LangScene-X,SpatialSplat} adopt feed-forward architectures to enable fast and generalizable 3D semantic field construction.
 LSM~\cite{LSM} is the first feed-forward framework that integrates DUSt3R~\cite{wang2024dust3r}, point transformer~\cite{pointtransformer}, and LSeg~\cite{Lseg} for language-driven scene understanding.
+Following LSM's paradigm, SIU3R~\cite{siu3r} is proposed to learn scene understanding and 3D reconstruction simultaneously without feature alignment.
 SLGaussian~\cite{SLGaussian} builds a feed-forward pipeline that infers 3D semantic Gaussians directly from sparse viewpoints based on MVSplat~\cite{chen2024mvsplat}.
 Dr. Splat~\cite{DrSplat} departs from traditional rendering-based supervision by directly associating CLIP embeddings with 3D Gaussians.
 It introduces a language feature registration mechanism that assigns CLIP features to dominant Gaussians intersected by pixel rays.
 Additionally, it employs Product Quantization (PQ) learned from large-scale image datasets to compress features.
 LangScene-X~\cite{LangScene-X} first uses a TriMap video diffusion network based on CogVideoX~\cite{CogVideoX} to densify sparse inputs, synthesizing appearance, geometry, and semantics.
 It then employs a Language‑Quantized Compressor (LQC) to encode language embeddings on large-scale datasets.
 SceneSplat~\cite{SceneSplat} introduces a self-supervised framework that facilitates rich 3D feature learning from unlabeled scenes.
 To support this effort, SceneSplat-7K is introduced as the first large-scale dataset specifically designed for 3DGS in indoor environments.